mdr-pereira/RDFramework/README.md

 ## TODO

+### Issues/Errors
+- [ ] Block currently does not accept subqueries, and will break if we try to apply it.

 ### Improve features
 - [x] The way that WHERE is processed to allow for the joined queries
 - [x] The way that we create groupings